Canada Goose Overview: Identification, Appearance, and Ecological Importance

 Lifespan: 10–25 years

-Global Range: North America, introduced in Europe and parts of Asia
+Global Range: North America, Europe, and parts of Asia

 Conservation Status: Least Concern

-Notable Feature: Black neck with white chinstrap marking
+Notable Feature: Black neck with white cheek patch

 Location Observed: Pennsylvania, USA